 5: Complete 12 hours of Essential Operations Training

 Before getting started in any animal socialization programs, new volunteers are required to complete 12 hours of Essential Operations Training.
-During this time, you will get comfortable with the behind the scenes work that goes into caring for our animals.
-This training includes tasks like kennel cleaning, laundry, housekeeping, etc.
+During this time, you will get comfortable with the behind-the-scenes work that goes into caring for our animals.
+This training includes tasks like kennel cleaning, laundry, events, housekeeping, grounds maintenance, youth programs, etc.

 When completing an application, take note of the following points: